 Some professionals are mandated by law to report child abuse and neglect.
 These mandated reporters include teachers, daycare staff, social workers, school personnel, physicians, dentists, nurses, psychologists, coroners and attorneys.
 FCCS offers training for professionals who are mandated to report abuse or neglect at its 855 W. Mound St. office each quarter.
 The four-hour training covers how to make a referral, what will happen after the referral is made, and what services are available to children and families.
 Training certificates with social work provider hours will be available for those who attend the entire session.
 A two-hour refresher traning session is offered to individuals who have previously attended the four-hour training.
 Training certificates of completion (no licensure) will be provided to those who attend the entire session.
-Download the 2017 Mandated Reporter Brochure.
+Download 2018 Mandated Reporter Training Brochure.
 FCCS will provide training at your facility for groups of 15-40 participants.
 For more information or questions about mandated reporter training email here.

 Ohio Child Welfare Training Program